selfcommunity/developers-doc/docs/apireference/v2/user/delete_a_specific_user.md

 In particular:

-* If the delete is soft and the user is already soft deleted you will get a 400 response (The user has already been soft deleted)
+* If the deletion is soft and the user is already soft deleted you will get a 400 response (The user has already been soft deleted)
-* If the delete is soft and the user is already hard deleted you will get a 404 response (User not found)
+* If the deletion is soft and the user is already hard deleted you will get a 404 response (User not found)
-* If the delete is hard and the user is already soft deleted perform hard delete
+* If the deletion is hard and the user is already soft deleted perform hard delete
-* If the delete is hard and the user is already hard deleted you will get a 404 response (User not found)
+* If the deletion is hard and the user is already hard deleted you will get a 404 response (User not found)
 :::

 :::info